 That isn't just a fancy way of saying that we become willing to tolerate something that we may have yelled about before, although that will sometimes be

 Or we may realize that her jacket on the floor isn't nearly as important as how she treats her sister.
-Or we may begin to see our
+Or we may begin to see our child's strong will

 But what if your child is stuck in a counter-productive pattern and really does need to change?
 Your own emotional self-regulation is still the key to

-3. When we provide a calm "holding environment" for our children, they feel safe enough to experience their emotions, which is what allows
+3. When we provide a calm "holding environment" for our children, they feel safe enough to experience their emotions.

 The good news is, even if our children have learned some counter-productive habits, it's never too late for them to learn to manage themselves emotionally.